LuisMonroig/Client-Server_FTP_Programs/python_libraries_for_FTP_review.md

 - pip install pyqt5-tools
 - pip install PyQt5Designer

 Once those are completed you can go ahead and write a simple GUI program.
 One of the most useful tools for this is the QtWidgets module from the PyQt5 module.
-As usuall you can use it as follows:
+As usual you can use it as follows:

     from PyQt5 import QtWidgets